Close teaser

 • Oily Skin: Use oil-free, mattifying products.
 Gel-based moisturizers and water-based primers can control oil and give a smooth base.

-• Sensitive Skin: Use Makeup formulas that are non-irritating for skin care.
+• Sensitive Skin: Use non-irritating Makeup formulas for sensitive skin care.
 Avoid over-exfoliation because sensitive skin is highly more prone to flakiness, hence resulting in pilling.

 Strategies for a Pill-Free Makeup Routine